Self-build and custom house building register

 The information also helps us to bring together potential self or custom builders who want to build homes in the same area and to put them in touch with landowners, developers, land agents or other appropriate groups.

-Registration does not guarantee that a suitable plot will be identified but it means we know who is interested if and when land becomes available.
+Registration does not guarantee that a suitable plot will be identified but it means we know who is interested if and when serviced plots become available.

 The table below shows the number of people added to the register for each base period and the number of planning permissions granted three years from the end of each base period.